GENERAL INFORMATION:

 If a student is unable to play in the recital, my students still prepare the repertoire with the pianist as planned and prepare a recording for his/her family.

 I love the time preparing for a recital and view it as an in-house "young artist program" to really work out the exciting give and take with the piano part and learn the intricacies of the music.
-That is why I recommend anywhere from two to five coaching sessions with myself and the pianist.
+That is why I recommend anywhere from two to five coaching sessions with myself and Josh.
 It's an intensely creative time, where the students learn the joy of chamber music playing (which involves much dialogue and sharing of ideas, trying different interpretations and collaboration).

 RECORDINGS AND PREPARATION: